ni7r0g3n/react-context-menu/README.md

 # react-context-menu
 React context menu is a simple library to implement custom context menus in your react application.
 This package is still in development, feel free to report bugs, ask question and make suggestions.

+## Known issues:
+- I'm implementing css modules as right now it uses basic css imports.
+This means that there might be styiling conflicts if we used the same class names.
+Until this is fixed it's possible to use css modules yourself in your project to avoid conflicts.
+- (Typescript) When assigning the `animated` prop as an object you must specify the type (`ContextMenuProps['animated']`) using the `as` keyword or ts goes apeshit.
+I'll have to figure how to force the component to accept both a boolean and an object of that type.

 ## Installation
 ### npm
 `npm i @ni7r0g3n/react-context-menu`